AlexBelin/Radio-to-Rate-Stars/README.md

 starOn => image of the selected stars
 starOff => image of the unselected stars

 **Pay attention**
+Each radio group wrapper must have an id
-Each radios group must be targeted by a separate instance
+Each id must be targeted by a separate instance